ymzk827/wordleC/README.md

 ## 🛠️ Installation & Run

 ### **Clone the repository, run it in your console or editor, or do what you want with it.
 You can modify it or something**
+There two crucial for program working files: `main.c` and `words.txt`.